FutureMobilityLab/ADASVehicleScraper3000/README.md

 FYI: This program worked as of July 2021, and even then barely.
 As a webscraper dependent on specific websites, it is not robust in the slightest.
 It is most likely (completely certain, actually) that the program will not remain functional without being maintained.
-Check the last commit before using.
-Otherwise, any number of things could go wrong.
+Any number of things could go wrong.
  - The same year versions of cars will not be sold, breaking the list of URLs.
  - Manufacturer websites could change, rendering some of the program logic wrong.
  - New features could be released, or change names, causing them to be missed by the translations.csv and the program.

+Check the last commit date before using, or update the URLs and translations csv yourself.